QuenumGerald/sparq/certora/README.md

 ## Shares

-When supplying on Morpho Blue, interest is earned over time, and the distribution is implemented through a shares mechanism.
+When supplying on Sparq, interest is earned over time, and the distribution is implemented through a shares mechanism.
 Shares increase in value as interest is accrued.
 The share mechanism is implemented symmetrically for the borrow side: a share of borrow increasing in value over time represents additional owed interest.
 The rule `accrueInterestIncreasesSupplyExchangeRate` checks this property for the supply side with the following statement.